ibm-cloud-docs/natural-language-understanding/customizing.md

 extend {{site.data.keyword.nlushort}} with custom models that identify custom entities, relations, and categories unique to your domain.
 {: shortdesc}

+**The custom categories experimental feature will be retired on 19 December 2019.** On that date, deployed custom categories models will no longer be accessible in {{site.data.keyword.nlushort}}.
+The feature will be removed from {{site.data.keyword.knowledgestudioshort}} on an earlier date.
+Custom categories models will no longer be accessible in {{site.data.keyword.knowledgestudioshort}} on 17 December 2019.
+{: important}

 ## Getting started with custom models
 {: #getting-started-with-custom-models}